meeshkan/hmt/README.md

 ```bash
 $ curl http://localhost:8000/http://api.example.com
 ```
-By default the recording proxy uses the first path items to navigate to a target host.
+By default the recording proxy treats the path as the target URL.

 Now you should have the `logs` folder with jsonl files and the `__unmock__` folder with ready openapi schemes.

 For more advanced information about recording, including custom middleware, see the [server documentation](./meeshkan/server/SERVER.md).